nefeli-my/askmeanything/README.md

 **QnAOperations service** ⟷ **ESB** ⟷ **Authenticator service**

 ### Microservices
-Regarding the implementation of the app based on Microservices, it is broken down into 5 microservices:
+Regarding the implementation of the app based on Microservices, it was broken down into 5 microservices:
 * Authenticator service:
-  - Registration of new user
+  - Register a new user
-  - Sign in of existing user
+  - Sign in an existing user
-  - Sign out of signed-in user
+  - Sign out a signed-in user
-  - Get info of existing user
+  - Get the account information of an existing user
-  - Update of info of existing user
+  - Update the account information of an existing user
-  - Validation of token of signed-in user
+  - Validate the token of a signed-in user
 * Question service:
-  - Create a new question
+  - Create a new question (*)
 * Answer service:
-  - View an existing question and all of its answers available to a user who is not signed-in
   - View an existing question and all of its answers
-  - Create an answer to an existing question
+  - Answer an existing question (*)
 * QnADisplay service:
+  - View all questions (*)
-  - View questions available to a user who is not signed-in
+  - View the 10 most recent questions (available to not signed-in users instead of the 'view all questions' functionality)
-  - View all questions
-  - Filter questions based on the author, the attached keywords and the posting date
+  - Filter questions based on the author, the attached keywords and the posting date (*)
-  - View questions which the signed-in user has posted or contributed to
+  - View questions which the signed-in user has posted or contributed to (*)
 * Statistics service:
   - View statistic data regarding the amount of questions posted per day for the last week
   - View statistic data regarding the amount of answers posted per day for the last week
   - View statistic data regarding the most used keywords
-  - View statistic data regarding the amount of questions posted by the signed-in user per day for the last week
+  - View statistic data regarding the amount of questions posted by the signed-in user per day for the last week (*)
-  - View statistic data regarding the amount of answers posted by the signed-in per day for the last week
+  - View statistic data regarding the amount of answers posted by the signed-in per day for the last week (*)
-  - View statistic data regarding the most used keywords by the signed-in user
+  - View statistic data regarding the most used keywords by the signed-in user (*)

+*The functionalities noted with an asterisk are only available to signed-in users.*

 #### Choreographer
-The Choreographer is implemented as a different app responsible for the notification of the appropriate services upon an occurring event.
+The Choreographer is implemented as a different app responsible for the notification of the appropriate services upon an occurring event (new user creation, new question, or new answer submission).
 For this purpose, Redis is used with the below configuration:
 * 4 keys:
   - `bus`
      - Field `messages`, with all the messages that the